mosip/commons/kernel/kernel-dataaccess-hibernate/README.md

 # Kernel Dataaccess Hibernate

 ## Overview
-This module is used by modules that have to use the DAO layer.
+This library is used by modules that have to use the DAO layer.

 ## Functionality
 -  Persist, update and fetch data from database.